 01. Pick an audience and product that you know well

 There are tons of dropshipping products to choose from.
 It can be tempting to sell trendy items or interesting products that catch your eye at first glance.
-But like any business, you’ll need to know your product and audience inside-out to give yourself the best chance at anticipating (and serving) customer needs.
+But like any type of business, you’ll need to know your product and audience inside-out to give yourself the best chance at anticipating (and serving) customer needs.
 For this reason, it’s best to pick a niche that you can already relate with, then hone in on a product you understand or are passionate about.

 Note: you’ll want to be careful not to let your personal biases lead your decision-making.
 Make sure to do outside research, e.g., check social media, talk with potential customers, and study other products or businesses in your category.
 Get a clear, accurate understanding of the audience you want to serve.
 And, educate yourself on your product so that you can make sure that everything from your marketing messages to your customer service is on point.